The probabilistic world: Subsystems

 The computation of expectation values of observables $A[n_1]$ that only involve the occupation numbers $n_1(m)$ is straightforward according to eq.~\eqref{eq:MCS3}.
 If $w[n_1]$ is formulated as a matrix chain one may use

 with operator $\hat{A}$ proportional to the unit matrix,

 Since $\hat{A}[n_1]$ commutes with all matrices, its position under the trace plays no role.

-For a generic matrix chain we can not only compute the expectation values of $A[n_1]$.
-The information contained in $w[n_1]$ according to eq.~\eqref{eq:MCS9} is still sufficient to compute the expectation value of a local observable $A(m;\, n_1(m),\, n_2(m))$ that depends both on $n_1$ and $n_2$.
-This can be seen most directly from the fact that the classical wave functions remain four-component vectors $\tilde{q}_{\alpha,\tau}(m)$, $\bar{q}_{\alpha,\tau}(m)$.
+The information contained in the chain of matrices $\hat\cK(m)$ is still sufficient to compute the expectation value of a local observable $A(m;\, n_1(m),\, n_2(m))$ that depends both on $n_1$ and $n_2$.
+This information is only lost by performing matrix multiplications and the trace.
+If we admit generalized local observables represented by operators that are not proportional to $\delta_{\alpha\beta}$ (cf. appendix~\ref{app:matrix chains}) the expectation values of local observables depending on $n_2(m)$ can be recovered.
+This can be seen most directly from the fact that according to appendix~\ref{app:matrix chains} the classical wave functions remain four-component vectors $\tilde{q}_{\alpha,\tau}(m)$, $\bar{q}_{\alpha,\tau}(m)$.
 Using the expression \eqref{eq:CW25} for the expectation value of a local observable the local probabilistic information contained in the classical wave functions is sufficient for the computation of $\langle A (m;\, n_1(m),\, n_2(m)) \rangle$.
 For example, one has the association of operators to observables according to

-In fact, for the matrix chain no information is lost by the integration over the variables $n_2(m)$.
+In fact, for the matrix chain no information is lost by the integration over the variables $n_2(m)$ if we admit observables represented by operators that are not proportional to $\delta_{\alpha\beta}$.
 The information is only reshuffled to information contained in the matrices $\hat{\cK}$.
 If we expand the matrix $\hat{\cK}$ in basis functions for $n_1$,

 we obtain the same transfer matrix as for the original two-bit local chain.
-Here we observe that the assignment of indices to the transfer matrix differs from eq.~\eqref{eq:TS26}.
+(We observe that the assignment of indices to the transfer matrix differs from eq.~\eqref{eq:TS41}.
 For the conventions it matters which variable is integrated out.
-If we integrated out $n_1$ instead of $n_2$, the index argument \eqref{eq:TS26} would be valid.
-Since we can express the weight distribution for the two-bit local chain by a product of transfer matrices, eq.~\eqref{eq:TS52} with exchanged indices, the full information is still available and the expectation values of arbitrary observables built from both $n_1$ and $n_2$ can be computed from the matrix chain.
+If we integrated out $n_1$ instead of $n_2$, the index argument \eqref{eq:TS41} would be valid.
+Since we can express the weight distribution for the two-bit local chain by a product of transfer matrices, eq.~\eqref{eq:TS52} with exchanged indices, the full information is available for both procedures of integrating out variables.)
+The expectation values of arbitrary observables built from both $n_1$ and $n_2$ can be computed from the matrix chain.